designingdevops/snapshot-demo/README.md

 Also to run this unattended in a pipeline you will need to use the -i flag or else the program will prompt you before it continues.

+The pipeline reads in a file called resource-groups.txt.
+This file provides the input for the snapshot programming.
+It should have one resource group per line.
+Each line of this file will be processed and disks in that resource group will have snapshots created.

 NOTE:  This is provided as example code and not tested for production use.